Travel on Houston-area roads may be impacted by winter weather conditions

 The State Highway 288 toll road will be closed in Brazoria and Harris Counties beginning at 4 p.m. on Sunday, Feb.
 14.

-METRO will temporarily suspend operations of all transit services beginning Monday, Feb.
-15 through Tuesday, Feb.
-16. METRO HOV/HOT lanes and the METRO RideStore will also be closed.
+METRO will temporarily suspend operations of all transit services beginning Sunday, Feb.
+14 beginning at 7 p.m., a day earlier than originally planned.
+METRO HOV/HOT lanes and the METRO RideStore will also be closed.
 All METROLift trips scheduled for those dates will be cancelled.
 Customers should contact the METROLift Reservations Center to reschedule trips.

 WATCH: Waller County braces for more problems during cold weather